stakater/Forecastle/README.md

 ## Why name Forecastle?

 Forecastle is the section of the upper deck of a ship located at the bow forward of the foremast.
-This Forecastle will act as a control panel and show all your running applications having a particular annotation in Kubernetes cluster.
+This Forecastle will act as a control panel and show all your running applications on Kubernetes having a particular annotation.

 ## Problem(s)